 In the latter days of print it was often said that newspapers had too many columnists.
 Today that number is reduced to comparative insignificance by the surge of online comment from self-mandated metacolumnists of the internet, on Facebook and in other social media.
 Those who bemoan this tsunami of views and opinion tend, like me, to be columnists or online commentators themselves—or else former columnists, or would-be (or would-have-been) bloggers.
 That is to say, we are hypocrites.
 Nevertheless, it is true: there are too many of us.
 Too many views.
 Not enough facts.
 And not enough editors.

 Blogs and columns are not the only thing there is too much of in the media.
 There is too much lifestyle journalism, too much unquestioning endorsement of consumerism and celebrity culture, too much spin, too much carelessness and error.
 Too much of all of these—that is to say, too much of nothing.
 Some of the old-established vehicles of trivia may be on their way out, as print newspapers enter a global decline and web-based media take over.
 But the new digital genres magnify most of the defects of the old—and exacerbate many of them.
 Print-based or web-based, what there can never be enough of is honest, accurate, responsible, detailed, diligent, shrewd, historically-informed, fact-checked, independent, fearless, first-hand news reporting.
 Reporting of this kind is an endangered species.

-There was certainly not enough of this in City of Words.
-Many of the topics I discussed would have been better dealt with as news or feature articles, and some merited serious investigative journalism—that is to say they should have been reported at greater length, with more on-the-ground research and detailed fact-checking.
+There was certainly not enough of this kind of reporting in City of Words.
+Many of the topics I discussed would have been better dealt with as news or feature articles, and some merited serious investigative journalism—that is to say they should have been reported at greater length, with much more on-the-ground research and detailed fact-checking.
 But it has always been cheaper for a paper to hire a columnist than to put a reporter in the field.
 And these days citizen journalists, bloggers and online commentators often cost a media organisation nothing at all.
 Commentary, columns, op-eds, and opinion pieces continue to offer an easier and more predictable way to fill space, whether in print or online.
 That’s the reason there are so many of them.

 Columnism, then and now

 Nevertheless, in any medium, there are always commentators worth reading.
-At various times, in the Guardian, these included David McKie, Alexander Chancellor, A.C.Grayling, Catherine Bennett and Ian Jack.
+At various times, in the Guardian, these have included David McKie, Alexander Chancellor, A.C.Grayling, Catherine Bennett and Ian Jack.
 And, in other British papers, Neal Ascherson, Mathew Parris, Simon Jenkins, Michael Bywater and Martin Wolf.
-Most of these writers are still going.
+A good number of these writers are still going.
 Some no longer write regularly; in their day, though, they wrote weekly columns—sometimes twice weekly—often for a decade or more.
 You didn’t have to share their views–which differ considerably–to admire their style, or their stamina.

 Writers and their livelihoods

 A final reflection on press freedom, intellectual property and the livelihoods of writers.
 In the late 1990s, when I was writing this column for The Guardian, the implications of digital media for the future of journalists and journalism were only beginning to be understood.
 At that time a number of freelance contributors, myself included, became involved in a long drawn-out dispute with the management of the paper over copyright and syndication.
 Thanks to the efforts of Carol Lee, Joan Smith, Maureen Duffy, Bernie Corbett, Steve Bell and others this issue was finally resolved, largely in favour of freelances.
 (But we should not be held responsible for the Guardian’s ever-increasing financial losses, which by 2016 had risen to £50 million a year.)
-Acknowledgments are also due, in this regard, to the good advice of my sometime literary agent, Alexandra Pringle, later Publishing Director of Bloomsbury.
+Acknowledgments are also due, in this regard, to the good advice of my sometime literary agent, Alexandra Pringle, now Publishing Director of Bloomsbury.

 Today all that has more or less been swept away.
 Despite the decline in the fortunes of newspapers, digital communications favour, in most respects, large media corporations, at least those that have managed to remain agile and quasi-monopolistic.
 It becomes harder for the individual content provider to keep control of his or her work, and harder for most to make a living from it.
 New forms of corporate control of media are emerging.
 On the other hand, as is now well-established, the internet has expanded every writer’s audience—including mine—lowering the cost of entry, narrowing the gap between author and reader, and making new kinds of publication and collaboration and literary performance possible. ★